ltgcgo/docs/src/ltgc/privacy-policy.md

   * `Sec-Fetch-Mode`: Mode applied on requests.
   * `Sec-Fetch-Site`: Relationship between requested resource and source.
   * `User-Agent`: Implementation identification string provided by the client.
   * `X-Forwarded-For`, `X-Real-IP`: If behind a reverse proxy, the connecting IP address observed by the reverse proxy.
+These headers are almost always stripped or spoofed on reverse proxies we have control of however.
-* [Client hints](https://developer.mozilla.org/en-US/docs/Web/HTTP/Client_hints), set by Chromium-based browsers (e.g. Google Chrome).
+* [Client hints](https://developer.mozilla.org/en-US/docs/Web/HTTP/Client_hints), sent by Chromium-based browsers (e.g. Google Chrome).
+Below is a list of headers sent unconditionally by Chromium-based browsers.
+To prevent us from receiving these headers, please switch to a browser that isn't based on Chromium.
+  * `Sec-CH-UA`: Array of implementation identification strings provided by the client.
+  * `Sec-CH-UA-Mobile`: If the client runs on mobile platforms (e.g. Android, iOS).
+  * `Sec-CH-UA-Platform`: The platform running the client, usually OS families.
 * When the service involves server-side dynamically-generated content, basic cookies allowing said service to function properly.
 * IP packet fingerprint. (e.g. TCP fingerprint, UDP fingerprint)
 * TLS connection fingerprint, when connected via TLS.

 ### Use

 ### Data request